1sth1sth1ng0n/smscli/README.md

 ## Setup

-> For best results use a pyhthon virtual environment and install all dependencies https://realpython.com/intro-to-pyenv/
+> For best results use a python virtual environment and install all dependencies https://realpython.com/intro-to-pyenv/

 1. Create an advanced computer search in Jamf Pro which filters just the devices you wish to modify as `unmanaged` / `managed`.
 2. Make note of the search id from the url.